Computer model locks in Seahawks vs. Titans picks, score prediction, SGP for NFL Week 12

 The downtrodden Tennessee Titans host the Seattle Seahawks in Week 12 of the NFL season.
 Tennessee (1-9) has lost five straight and will spend the remainder of the season trying to see what it has at quarterback in top overall pick Cam Ward, while Seattle (7-3) has Super Bowl aspirations, even after losing a showdown with the Rams in Week 11.

 Kickoff from Nissan Stadium is set for 1 p.m.
 ET on FOX.
-The Seahawks are 13-point favorites, according to the latest Seahawks vs. Titans odds.
-The over/under for total points scored is 40.5.
+The Seahawks are 12.5-point favorites, according to the latest Seahawks vs. Titans odds.
+The over/under for total points scored is 41.5.
 Before making any Seahawks vs. Titans picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Seahawks vs. Titans at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: